sumit-satsangi/iyo-apero-sumit/content/form/contact.md

 ---
 title: Contact
 name: Contact Sumit Satsangi
 description: "Well, it is what it is.
 You want to connect?
-Fill in the details on right and I will connect with you quickly. <br> Do consider the geographical time difference in mind though."
+Fill in the details on left and I will connect with you quickly. <br> Do consider the geographical time difference in mind though."
 date: 2019-02-25T13:38:41-06:00
 draft: false
 url: contact